pprados/virtual-dataframe/README.md

 ## Synopsis

 With some parameters and Virtual classes, it's possible to write a code, and execute this code:
+- With or without multicore
-- With or without Dask
+- With or without cluster (multi nodes)
 - With or without GPU
-- With or without cluster

-To do that, we create some virtual classes, add some methods in others classes, etc.
+To do that, we create some *virtual classes*, add some methods in others classes, etc.

 It's difficult to use a combinaison of framework, with the same classe name, with similare semantic, etc.
 For example, if you want to use in the same program, Dask, cudf, pandas and panderas, you must manage: